RobberPhex/nacos-sdk-php/README.md

 * Warning: If there are lots of config in namespace, this function may cost some time.

 ### Publish Config
-Publish one data item to ACM.
+Publish one data item to Nacos.
 * If the data key is not exist, create one first.
 * If the data key is exist, update to the content specified.
 * Content can not be set to None, if there is need to delete config item, use function __remove__ instead.

 ### Remove Config
-Remove one data item from ACM.
+Remove one data item from Nacos.

 ## Other Resources

-* Alibaba Cloud ACM homepage: [https://www.aliyun.com/product/acm](https://www.aliyun.com/product/acm)
+* Alibaba Cloud MSE homepage: <https://www.aliyun.com/product/mse>